Subscription Billing with PaymentSpring

 We have a couple different ways of providing monitoring for your recurring billings.
 The first is that each plan will, by default, send an email to your account’s email address every day that it attempts to bill customers.
 This email will contain a list of the day’s billings and show which customers’ billings failed.
 The other is by looking at the subscription on the customer page: clicking on the billings summary will show a list of all billings for that subscription.
 PaymentSpring does not stop subscriptions or attempt to bill the customer for the same billing cycle again; we leave it to our clients to determine how to handle failed subscriptions.

-Head over to the sandbox to set up some plans and subscriptions!
 You can find more info and instructions at our docs page.
 Or, check out our API documentation to get started on coding it yourself.